The Sorin Scholars Class of 2023 application is closed. Please check back in the Spring for information on how to apply for the Class of 2024.

 - One academic recommendation from someone at Notre Dame who has taught you and can attest to your academic potential (this can include graduate students or advisors who have instructed you in class).

 - One personal recommendation from someone who can speak to your drive, integrity, leadership potential, and extracurricular engagement and/or service.
 Ideal letters will come from student organization leaders, rectors, or anyone from the Notre Dame community who has observed and can attest to these qualities.

 - URApply will ask that you submit two email addresses for your ND recommenders.
 These must be "nd.edu" email addresses.
 URApply will send instructions to your recommenders after you have submitted your application, allowing them to upload a letter to your application.
 Please Note: recommenders will not receive an email link with submission instructions until after you officially submit your application.
 We can accept letters up until February 23, 2020 at 11:59pm.
 Letter-writers who wish to submit their letters early may do so by emailing them to firstname.lastname@example.org with the subject heading "Recommendation Letter for [Applicant's Name]."

 - Applicants must also upload a PDF copy of their current resume.

-Interviews will be conducted by the Admissions Committee, comprised of members of the CUSE team and current Sorin Scholars.
-For more information about our program or the application process, please send inquiries to firstname.lastname@example.org.
+Interviews will be conducted by the Admissions Committee, comprised of members of the CUSE team and current Sorin Scholars the week of April 6, 2020.
+For more information about our program or the application process, please send inquiries to email@example.com.